A week of toil under the hot sun of Saudi Arabia is behind MB and he has arrived in Dubai for the weekend. Al hamd’allah. Hope all well your end.

 Le train – 10 hours is just too much!

-MB is going to jump forward twenty-four hours into his SL trip story and take you all to a small town called Haputale in mountainous area of central Sri Lanka, where MB arrived after ten hour overnight train journey, @ circa 7am in the morning.
+MB is going to jump forward twenty-four hours into his SL trip story and take you all to a small town called Haputale in mountainous area of central Sri Lanka.
+MB arrived there after a ten-hour foodless overnight train journey, @ circa 7am in the morning.
 But MB will return to that missing twenty-four hours in the weeks ahead, as it was action packed and full of incident.
-And MB has hundreds of aid memoir pics to help his aging memory.
+And MB has hundreds of aide memoir pics to help his aging memory.

 The view from Ali’s front patio